-However, anxiety can be a problem if it’s affecting your ability to live your life.
-If your anxiety is ongoing, intense, hard to control or out of proportion to your situation, it can be the sign of a mental health problem.
+However, anxiety can be a problem if it affects your ability to live your life.
+If your anxiety is ongoing, intense, hard to control or out of proportion to your situation, it can be a sign of a mental health problem.

-Help is available no matter how long you’ve felt anxious for or how severe your symptoms are.
+Help is available no matter how long you’ve felt anxious or severe your symptoms.
 There are many different types of treatment, so talk to your GP about all your options.

 What are the symptoms of anxiety?

 Anxiety can affect both your body and mind.

 The effect on your mind can include: